 MOVEMENT (kinetic) REHABILITATION THERAPY

-CanineKinetics Movement Rehabilitation Therapy helps to support dogs in their recovery from injury and/or surgery, those with musculoskeletal conditions/impairment, neurological dysfunction, osteoarthritis, and age-related conditions.
+CanineKinetics Movement Rehabilitation Therapy helps to support dogs in their recovery from injury and/or surgery, those with musculoskeletal conditions, neurological dysfunction, osteoarthritis, or indeed any condition that compromises and impairs movement and well-being.

-In addition, the techniques have proved significantly beneficial in supporting dogs with behaviour/emotional challenges linked to pain and discomfort.
+Kinetic Therapy techniques have also proved significantly beneficial in supporting dogs with behavioural and emotional challenges linked to pain and discomfort.

 Each movement is learnt in simple, achievable steps to reduce pain and increase comfort; regain and preserve functional movement; improve mobility and balance; improve performance and minimise risk of further injury; whilst also supporting emotional challenges, developing and preserving physical and emotional confidence and well-being.